crossplane/crossplane/design/design-doc-template-stacks-experience.md

   evolve over time as people use it and gain insights about how to improve it.
 * Dynamic name prefixing or suffixing.
-* Support for Kustomize / overlays.
 * Automatically wrapping application configurations as Crossplane workloads.
 * Automatically creating resources (other than CRDs) when a stack is installed.
 * Updating output; the high-level idea of re-rendering and letting the other stacks take care of the updates seems close enough for now.
-* Updating stack.
+* Updating a stack.
 This should happen as part of the other thinking about versioning and how to update a stack's version.
 * Updating the stack manager / shared controller.
 Eventually we'll need a controller version, and knowing that seems good enough for